Game analytics made simple

 Talo provides a complete analytics setup designed specifically for indie games.
 Track what players do with events, monitor their progress with stats, create player segments with groups and see real-time insights into how players play your game.

-Talo is extremely easy to use: you can start learning more about your players with just a few lines of code and our Godot plugin or Unity package.
+Talo is designed to be extremely easy to use: you can start learning more about your players with just a few lines of code using our Godot plugin or Unity package.

 Track meaningful player actions

 Want to know what players are actually doing in your game?
-Event tracking lets you decide which actions to monitor - like completing levels, making story decisions or finding secrets.
+Event tracking lets you decide which actions to monitor:

 You can add custom properties for extra context, like which story decision was made or what level was finished.
 Talo batches everything automatically and handles the complicated networking, so you can focus on building your game.